Industrial Symphony No. 1

 Industrial Symphony No. 1: The Dream of the Broken Hearted is a 1990 avant-garde concert performance directed by David Lynch, with music by Angelo Badalamenti and Julee Cruise.
 It stars Nicolas Cage, Laura Dern, Michael J. Anderson, and Cruise.
+The film, whose duration is 50 minutes, was described as a musical.

-Plot
+Background

 When David Lynch studied at the Pennsylvania Academy of Fine Arts in Philadelphia (PAFA), he made a series of complex mosaics in geometric shapes which he called Industrial Symphonies.

-The play was originally presented (twice) on stage at the Brooklyn Academy of Music in New York City as part of the New Music America Festival on November 10, 1989.
+The play was originally presented on stage at the Brooklyn Academy of Music in New York City as part of the New Music America Festival on November 10, 1989.
 Footage from these performances was used for the home video release.
-It is also known to have been performed in Canada once, in Montreal.